Best Heated Electric Bidet Seats for 2026

 Toilet Compatibility

 Measure your toilet bowl before ordering.
 Elongated bowls measure about 18.5 inches from the bolt holes to the front; round bowls measure about 16.5 inches.
+If you are still deciding between seat types, our how to choose a bidet guide walks through every decision point.
 The TOTO Washlet C5 only fits elongated toilets, while the Brondell Swash 1400 is available in both sizes.

 How We Evaluated These Seats